Reviewing your timeline

 - cut (red): filler, dead air, or off-topic

-- your call (gold): the editor isn't sure, and wants you to decide
+- your call (yellow): the editor isn't sure, and wants you to decide

 Click any segment to preview it in the right-hand panel.
 The video jumps straight to that moment so you can hear the actual content before deciding.